-If you are considering ONLY the FM voice satellite SaudiSat-Oscar-50 for your AMSAT Field Day focus … don’t … unless you are simply hoping to make one contact for the ARRL rules bonus points.
-The congestion on FM LEO satellites was so intense in prior years that we must continue to limit their use to one-QSO-per-FM-satellite.
+Experience during previous years has proven that the congestion on FM LEO satellites was so intense that attempts for many contacts were unsuccessful.
+With SO-50, AO-85, and LilacSat operational this year we will continue to limit their use to one-QSO-per-FM-satellite.
 This includes the International Space Station.
 You will be allowed one QSO if the ISS is operating Voice.
 You will also be allowed one digital QSO with the ISS or any other digital, non-store-and-forward, packet satellite (if operational).

 Click for document: AMSAT 2016 Field Day Rules in PDF format